Jump, Little Children private album listening party to be held in Charleston

 Scene SC, a decade-old Columbia music blog, is teaming to up with Monostereo to present a special private event in honor of the upcoming album release of Charleston band Jump, Little Children.

-A listening party for Jump, Little Children's new album, "Sparrow," will be held on Wednesday, Sept.
+A listening party for Jump, Little Children's new album, "Sparrow," will Sept.
 19 at the Footlight Players Theatre at 20 Queen Street.
 Doors open at 7 p.m., and the show will span from 8 to 9:15 p.m.
 There will be a vinyl and CD signing at 9:30 p.m.

-Along with playing songs from the new album, Jump, Little Children will also delve into the process of writing and recording them, taking questions from the audience.
+Along with playing songs from the new album, the group will also delve into the process of writing and recording them, taking questions from the audience.

 While the event is private, there are a few different ways to secure a seat.
 You can pre-order or buy the new album at new downtown vinyl store Record Stop or West Ashley's Monster Music & Movies.
 A CD purchase gets one ticket, and a vinyl purchase gets two tickets.